The mortgage guarantee scheme

 - Headline requirements: Available from participating lenders across UK on properties with a purchase price of £600,000 or less, where a borrower has a deposit of 5%.
 Available to first time buyers and existing homeowners who are looking to move and require a 95% Loan-To-Value mortgage.

-The mortgage guarantee scheme (launched on 19 April 2021) has helped to increase the supply of 5% deposit mortgages for credit-worthy households by supporting lenders to offer these products through a government backed guarantee on new 95% mortgages until 31 December 2022.
+The mortgage guarantee scheme (launched in April 2021) is helping to increase the supply of 5% deposit mortgages for credit-worthy households by supporting lenders to offer these products through a government backed guarantee on new 95% mortgages until 31 December 2023.

 The scheme follows on from the successful 2013 Help to Buy: Mortgage Guarantee Scheme, which helped to restore the low deposit mortgage market after the financial crisis, giving those who could afford mortgage repayments but not the larger deposits the chance to buy a new or bigger home.

-You can access more information on how to apply for a 5% deposit mortgage by contacting a mortgage broker or lender participating under the scheme.
+You can access more information on how to apply for a 5% deposit mortgage by contacting a mortgage broker or lender participating in the scheme.

-The mortgage guarantee scheme offers lenders the option to purchase a guarantee on mortgages where a borrower has a deposit of only 5%.
+The scheme offers lenders the option to purchase a guarantee on mortgages where a borrower has a deposit of only 5%.

 The government is committed to making the aspiration of home ownership a reality for as many households as possible.
 It wants current and future generations to experience the benefits of owning their own home, in the same way as their parents and grandparents.